joshkbui/KaggleProject/README.md

 ### Training

-Training
-How You Trained
 Software: Python with Scikit-Learn for logistic regression.
-Hardware: Standard laptop/PC with a modern CPU and 8-16 GB of RAM.
-No GPU was needed.
 Training Time
 Training took less than 30 seconds due to the simplicity of logistic regression and the dataset size.
 Training Curves